20 June 1981 Iranian protests: Events

 On 20 June 1981 protests were seen in Tehran, Isfahan, Urmia, Shiraz, Arak, Ahvaz, and Bandar Abbas.
 Protests in Tehran were focused in the city centre and around areas such as Enghelab street, Ferdowsi square, Moniriyeh square, Taleghani street, and Vali Asr street.
 The government responded swiftly.

 In the area around Tehran University, 50 people were killed, 200 wounded, and 1,000 taken into custody, surpassing the intensity of most street battles during the Islamic Revolution.
 23 demonstrators were also executed by firing squads, with teenage girls among those executed.
 From June 24 to 27, the regime executed an additional 50 people.
 The reported number of executions increased to "600 by September, 1700 by October, and 2500 by December."
+Minimum figures show 2666 executions by December, with the majority being MEK members, but with figures also including other leftist or Marxist group members; with a true figure approximated to be higher.
 Initially, the regime publicly displayed the bodies and took pride in declaring the execution of entire families, "including teenage daughters and 60-year-old grandmothers."
 A few days before the protest, Asadollah Lajevardi ordered the arrests of Massoud Rajavi and Mousa Khiabani; but the security forces could not locate them.